-In the previous article in this two part series, I explained how the Enzyme Commission names enzymes, and why it is so important.
+In the previous article on EC numbers, I explained how the Enzyme Commission names enzymes, and why it is so important.

 In this article I’d like to take you on a brief journey through the history of the Enzyme Commission.
 Like many histories in science (e.g. this!), it is fascinating and gives a useful perspective on how thing stand today.